Zuhair Al-Karmi

-Zuhair Maḥmoud Sa`id Al-Karmi (Arabic:زهير الكرمي (7 December 1921 – 29 November 2009) was a TV presenter, journalist, and author from Tulkarm, Palestine.
+Zuhair Maḥmoud Sa`id Al-Karmi (Arabic:زهير الكرمي 7 December 1921 – 29 November 2009) was a TV presenter, journalist, and author from Tulkarm, Palestine.
 He was a scientific program presenter on radio stations and Arab television, notably Jordan TV and JRTV.

 He was known for presenting his documentary series "Al-`Elm Wa Al-Ḥayat" or (Knowledge and Life).
 He was the founder of Al-Quds University, and was its first chancellor.

 Early life and education

-Zuhair Maḥmoud Sa`id Ali Al-Karmi was born on 7 December 1921 in Damascus.
+Zuhair Maḥmoud Sa`id Ali Al-Karmi was born on 7 December 1921 in Damascus, Syria.
 He studied primary, middle, and secondary school in Palestine.
 In 1936, he enrolled in the Arab College in Jerusalem and obtained his secondary school diploma in 1937.
 He obtained his bachelor's degree in Sciences in 1941 from the American University of Beirut.
-He was initially a medical student, but his father's assassination in Beirut led to him switching to studying Sciences so he can finish his studies earlier and; therefore, support his siblings.
+He was initially a medical student, but his father's assassination in Beirut, Lebanon, led to him switching to studying Sciences.

-He moved to Cairo in 1945 to study Arabic scientific terminologies before going to London where he obtained a master's degree in Biology from Imperial College London in 1948.
+He moved to Cairo, Egypt, in 1945 to study Arabic scientific terminologies before going to London where he obtained a master's degree in Biology from Imperial College London in 1948.

 Al-Karmi is a well-known family in Tulkarm.
 His father was author Mahmoud Al-Karmi.
 In addition to his uncles: the poet ʿAbd Al-Kareem Al-Karmi (Abu Salma), the politician ʿAbd Al-Ghani Al-Karmi, the author Aḥmad Shaker Al-Karmi, the linguist Hasan Al-Karmi.
 His grandfather is the minister Sa`id Al-Karmi.
 Zuhair Al-Karmi was married and had four sons.